 The author’s provocative, against-the-grain statements are often interesting to read but many seem almost outrageous when seriously considered (Adams, Jefferson and Madison were merely caretaker presidents?)
 Fortunately, these claims are easy to spot and consider critically.
 But how many opinions were more subtly disguised as fact?
-In the end, this was a more entertaining biography than Ammon’s, but left me with the feeling I had read the biography Monroe would have written of himself rather than the book a perfectly objective historian would have authored.
+In the end, this was a more entertaining biography than Ammon’s, but left me with the feeling I had read the biography Monroe would have written of himself rather than the book an objective historian would have authored.
 (Full review)

-– – – – – –
+– – – – – – –

 Best Biography of Monroe: “James Monroe: The Quest for National Identity” by Harry Ammon

 Most Entertaining Biography of Monroe: “The Last Founding Father: James Monroe” by Harlow Unger